hollow-tech/weather_app_VUE/README.md

-This is weather app made with Vue.js.
+This is a weather app made with Vue.js.
 There is a Widget among the files.

 # weather-app